DW01/traktor-docs/engine/animation.md

 # Skeletal Animation - Bringing Characters to Life

 Animation is what transforms static 3D models into living, breathing characters.
 A character standing perfectly still might be technically impressive, but it feels lifeless.
-Add a subtle breathing animation, a shift of weight, a head turn—suddenly, they're alive.
+Add a subtle breathing animation, a shift of weight, a head turn.
+Suddenly, they're alive.
 Animation is the difference between a mannequin and a performance.

 Traktor's skeletal animation system gives you the tools to create convincing character motion.
 Think of skeletal animation like puppetry: a character has an internal "skeleton" of interconnected bones, and you animate those bones.
 The character's mesh (skin) follows the bones automatically, deforming naturally as the skeleton moves.
 This is far more efficient and flexible than animating every vertex manually.